noman-bashir/noman-bashir.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am the [Computing & Climate Impact Fellow](https://impactclimate.mit.edu/people/noman-bashir/) at [MIT Climate & Sustainability Consortium (MCSC)](https://impactclimate.mit.edu/).
-I am affiliated with [Christina Delimitrou's](https://people.csail.mit.edu/delimitrou/Main.html) group at MIT Computer Science & Artificial Intelligence Laboratory (CSAIL).
+I am also a postdoc with [Christina Delimitrou's](https://people.csail.mit.edu/delimitrou/Main.html) group at MIT Computer Science & Artificial Intelligence Laboratory (CSAIL).

 <!-- I work with MIT EECS Researchers and Industry Partners on leveraging my expertise for near-term change for a more sustainable future. -->